pkpkpk/fress/readme.md

 ### Raw UTF-8

-JVM fressian compresses UTF-8 strings when writing them.
+Fressian compresses UTF-8 strings when writing them.
 This means a reader must decompress each char to reassemble the string.
 If payload size is your primary concern this is great, but if you want faster read+write times there is another option.
 The javascript [TextEncoder][1] / [TextDecoder][2] API has [growing support][3] (also see analog in node util module) and is written in native code.
 TextEncoder will convert a javascript string into plain utf-8 bytes, and the TextDecoder can reassemble a javascript string from raw bytes faster than javascript can assemble a string from compressed bytes.

 By default fress writes strings using the default fressian compression.
 If you'd like to write raw UTF-8, you can use `fress.api/write-utf8` on a string, or bind  `fress.writer/*write-raw-utf8*` to `true` before writing.
 If you are targeting a jvm reader, you must also bind `*write-utf8-tag*` to `true` so the tag is picked up by the jvm reader.
 Otherwise a code is used that is only present in fress clients.